Next meeting September 23, 2023

-Kingston & District Branch UELAC welcomes you!
+Kingston & District Branch of UELAC welcomes you!

 - To unite together in good fellowship the descendants of those families who during the American Revolutionary War sacrificed their land, homes and belongings by retaining their loyalty to the British Crown.